koonyook/MCalib/index.md

 Note that the benchmark record must not be used as an input to any of your calibration method.

 ### If you choose to calibrate from original videos and images,
-Download the compressed file related to the method that you are developing from [here](https://entuedu-my.sharepoint.com/:f:/g/personal/prayook_staff_main_ntu_edu_sg/EtBd_TI-VV9Nq2Lr8qHJApwBS6Gm_l3PJy9djfQKDwvbEg?e=4hjdva) (~220 GB if you want to download everything).
+Download the compressed file related to the method that you are developing from [here](https://entuedu-my.sharepoint.com/:f:/g/personal/prayook_staff_main_ntu_edu_sg/EtBd_TI-VV9Nq2Lr8qHJApwBS6Gm_l3PJy9djfQKDwvbEg?e=4hjdva) or from [mirror link](https://e.pcloud.link/publink/show?code=kZvJnxZfKAwqt0IbiLDsGdIWnrIn78c4fB7) (~220 GB if you want to download everything).
 The password is provided in the article.
 These compressed files can be extracted by 7Zip.
 - chessboard.7z contains 30 png images of chessboard at different pose from each camera.
 - activeWandRecord.7z contains 33 different records of moving active dual-marker wand.
 Each record contain 7 videos in mjpeg format.
 - aniposeRecord.7z contains 33 different records of a moving ChArUco board.
 Each record contain 7 videos in avi format.